-THREE STEPS TO GETTING HEALTHY SLEEP There are three aspects of sleep that are really important for overall sleep health: Sleep quantity is how much sleep you have in 24 hours.
+HREE STEPS TO GETTING HEALTHY SLEEP There are three aspects of sleep that are really important for overall Sleep quantity Is how much sleep you have in 24 hours.
 Healthy sleep quantity typically means getting 7-9 hours of sleep a night.
 Daytime naps can be included in the total amount.
-Sleep quality Relates to how refreshing your sleep is.
-It includes many different aspects of sleep such as quantity and timing, but also the time we spend in each sleep stage, how many awakenings we have and how long it takes to get to sleep.
+Sleep quality Belates to how refreshing your sleep is.
+It includes many different aspects of sleep such a quantity and timing, but also the time we spend in each sleep stage, how many awakenings we have and how long it takes to get to sleep.
 Your thoughts on how well you sleep are important when looking at sleep quality.
 Sleep Is when sleep is scheduled.
-It is influenced by whether you're an 'owt' or a 'lark'.
-Healthy sleep timing means keeping bedtimes and wake times as consistent as possible across the whole week - including weekends.
-SOCIETY
+It is influenced by whether you're an 'owl' or a 'lark'.
+Healthy sleep timing means keeping bedtimes and wake times as consistent as possible across the whole week-including weekends.